Delta hails army for arresting soldiers who threatened Warri women in viral video – The Sun Nigeria

 Paul Osuyi, Asaba

-The Delta State Government on Saturday commended the Nigerian Army high command for arresting two soldiers shown in an online video threatening to rape women in Warri and infect them with HIV/AIDS.
+Delta State Government on Saturday commended Nigerian Army high command for arresting two soldiers shown in an online video threatening to rape women in Warri, and infect them with HIV/AIDS.

-Aniagwu said no soldier was killed in Warri and that government was concerned about where the soldiers got their information that warranted their using uncouth and uncivilised language in threatening the people of Warri in the video which had gone viral.
+Aniagwu said no soldier was killed in Warri and that government was concerned about where the soldiers got their information that warranted their using of uncouth and uncivilised language in threatening the people of Warri in the video, which had gone viral.

-Kudos to the Nigerian Army for a swift response.
-Watch as soldiers threaten to rape women in warri https://t.co/sUH1d78PiL pic.twitter.com/HKuX9o8Jwt

-The commissioner called on the people to remain peaceful and continue to obey government directives which, according to him, are designed to protect the people from the dreaded novel coronavirus.
+The commissioner called on the people to remain peaceful and continue to obey government directives, which, according to him, are designed to protect the people from the dreaded Coronavirus.

 “You will recall that in our statement on Friday, we said the attitude of the soldiers did not represent the discipline and training associated with military personnel.